 In May 2002, the stockholders of the Company approved the adoption of the LTIP, which covers officers and key employees of the Company.
-It was intended to replace the Company's restricted stock program under which restricted stock awards were granted which vested over a period of four or five years.
+It was intended to replace the Company's restricted stock program under which restricted stock awards were granted which vested over a period of four to seven years.
 The LTIP is administered by the Compensation Committee.

 Since 2002, the Compensation Committee has adopted LTIP guidelines that cover the granting of awards based on operating performance and attainment of target share prices.
 Each period for establishing a set of targets for operating performance and share prices is called a Plan Period, and Plan Periods overlap due to the staggered timing of the set targets.
-The fourth Plan Period began in November 2009 and will expire in December 2013.
 The LTIP provides for grants of cash awards and restricted and fully vested stock awards based on the achievement of certain targets.
 However, currently only restricted and fully vested stock awards are granted, and they are granted in the following circumstances:

-- 80,000 shares of Capital Stock in the aggregate are to be granted to the participants in the LTIP if the Company's cumulative pro forma adjusted EBITDA reaches \$640 million between January 1, 2010 and December 31, 2012, or if it reaches \$825 million between January 1, 2010 and December 31, 2013.
-The Company discloses pro forma adjusted EBITDA in its quarterly earnings releases.
+- 80,000 shares of Capital Stock in the aggregate are to be granted to the participants in the LTIP if the Company's cumulative adjusted EBITDA reaches \$640 million between January 1, 2010 and December 31, 2012, or if it reaches \$825 million between January 1, 2010 and December 31, 2013.
+The Company discloses adjusted EBITDA in its quarterly earnings releases.

-- 90,000 shares of Capital Stock in the aggregate are to be granted to the participants in the LTIP if the share price reaches the following targets during any 30 trading days out of any 60-day trading period between May 29, 2009 and February 28, 2012:
+- 75,000 shares of Capital Stock in the aggregate are to be granted to the participants in the LTIP if the share price reaches the following targets during any 30 trading days out of any 60-day trading period between February 18, 2011 and February 18, 2014:

-- 22,500 shares of Capital Stock at \$54.00;
+- 25,000 shares of Capital Stock at \$79.00;

-- 33,750 shares of Capital Stock at \$58.00;
+- 25,000 shares of Capital Stock at \$85.00;

-- 33,750 shares of Capital Stock at \$62.00.
+- 25,000 shares of Capital Stock at \$90.00.

-In addition, the Compensation Committee maintains discretion with regard to the granting of an additional 37,000 shares of Capital Stock in the aggregate to the participants in the LTIP under the current LTIP guidelines.
+In addition, the Compensation Committee maintains discretion with regard to the granting of an additional 16,900 shares of Capital Stock in the aggregate to the participants in the LTIP under the current LTIP guidelines.